What Is Intelligent Test Automation & Analytics? Definition + Examples

 Why Teams Adopt Intelligent Test Automation

 Software testing keeps teams busy.
 From writing scripts to maintaining scripts to determining root causes of test failure.
+Manual testing on multiple devices is the enemy of swift, agile development.

 Data is only as good as the analysis that follows it.
 Testing teams create unbelievable amounts of test results.
 Making sense of it is a job all its own.
-Intelligent test automation and analytics finds ways to reduces the glut of data into actionable insights.
+Intelligent test automation and analytics find ways to reduces the glut of data into actionable insights.

-Real World Examples of Intelligent Test Automation
+Real-World Examples of Intelligent Test Automation

 Now that you have a high-level understanding of what intelligent test automation is and can do, let’s cover a few examples.